A man has been convicted of careless driving causing injury, despite the fact he wasn't driving the car that crashed, injuring him and his mother.

 She said his relationship with his mother had improved significantly since the crash and although his mother had been unable to attend court, she was supporting him.

-Bell pleaded guilty to careless driving causing injury.
-He had previously appeared before the court.
+Bell pleaded guilty to careless driving causing injury after initially being charged with dangerous driving causing injury.

 Judge Tuohy said he believed Bell's actions were foolish.